AustP/react-flux/README.md

 ### Accessing the State

-Now that our store is setup, we need to be able to access the state.
-But before we can access the state, we need to have access to the store.
-Most of the time when you want to access the state, it will not be in the store file so you'll need another way to access the store.
-When you add a store to the flux system, it is exposed via the flux object at the namespace you gave the store.
+Now that our store is setup, we are ready to access the state.
+But to access the state we first need a reference to the store.
+We can find this reference exposed from the flux object at the namespace we specified when adding the store.
 To access our auth store for example, we would do this:

 ```(ts)
 import flux from '@aust/react-flux';